merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 # Project Overview
-[Update (05/09/2025): We added a python script to automatically build a dependency tree starting from a chosen product or process, with the output in the Mermaid .mmd format.
+[Update (05/09/2025): We added a python script to automatically build a dependency tree starting from a chosen product or process node, with the output in the Mermaid .mmd format.
 The script is `Wiki-on-processes-and-products-for-LCA/Build_tree/build_lca_tree.py`.
 The output is generated in the wiki folder `Wiki-on-processes-and-products-for-LCA.wiki\out_tree\graph_name_of_the_node.mmd` (not visible on Github, you need to pull the wiki).
 If a product node can be produced by several processes (e.g., if several processes are listed in the 'List of processes' section of the product page), this product node appears in red in the graph.
 This indicates that one must then decide which subtree to follow among the possible options when building the system.]

 [Update (20/08/2025): The dokuwiki format has been droped.
 The pages are now directly generated in markdown format in the folder `Wiki-on-processes-and-products-for-LCA.wiki`.
 The pages can now also be directly modifed from the online wiki.]